 The sequence is designed to provide you with experience in the application and development of, and critical reflection on the ideas, skills and graduate capabilities you have gained through your program.
 It will also help you to critically evaluate professional practices and organisational demands, in light of your own professional skills, ideas and values.

-In the part A of this Capstone you will draw on skills built and developed throughout your degree to develop a project that investigates a particular aspect of professional psychological practice.
-You will engage in a research project based on an issue relating to your professional context involving a WIL component, where you undertake a 20 day placement in an organisation of your choice, undertaking the kinds of professional tasks you could expect in your work after graduation.
+In the part A of this Capstone you will draw on skills built and developed throughout your degree to investigate a particular aspect of professional psychological practice.
+You will explore your future professional context through a WIL component where you undertake a 20 day placement in an organisation of your choice, undertaking the kinds of professional tasks you could expect in your work after graduation.

 This will allow you to develop new professional skills, and to reflect on the process of developing a professional identity as you seek out, enter, and experience hands-on what is involved in your professional field.
 You will have the opportunity to select from a range of community, public sector and corporate organisations, to be negotiated between you, the University and organisations with available placements.
 You are encouraged to find your own organisation for placement, in consultation with the GUSS WIL Office; or you can rely on the University’s networks and historical partnerships.

-In this Capstone A course you will undertake the background research and planning for either your placement or your research project.
-In the Capstone B course you will evaluate your placement or research project.
+In this Capstone A course you will undertake the background research and planning for your placement, and receive support and guidance during your placement.
+In the Capstone B course (which it is recommended to take the following semester) you will evaluate your placement experience.